EAT YOURSELF STRONGER

 Protein – why, when and how much?

 As well as relying on our muscles for support and movement in everyday tasks, those involved in sport and exercise need strong, healthy muscles to withstand training and performance demands.
-Along with a balanced diet that provides enough energy, protein is an essential nutrient that contributes to the normal growth and maintenance of muscles.
+As part of a balanced diet which provides enough energy, protein is an essential nutrient that contributes to the normal growth and maintenance of muscles.
 Timing and quality are important when it comes to protein and the optimal approach is to spread intakes across the day rather than consuming a large amount at one meal.
-This enables the body to supply a constant amount needed by active muscles throughout the day.
+This enables the body to supply the constant amount needed by active muscles throughout the day.
 Consuming protein (approximately 20-25 g) following an intense session is particularly useful to assist muscle growth and repair.
 Protein requirements are estimated based on individual body weight; with slight variations depending on the type and intensity of activity.
-General ranges for daily protein requirements per kilogram of body weight are provided below:
+General ranges for grams of protein per day for muscle and total metabolism are provided below:

 Source: Adapted from the Australian Institute of Sport

-Foods such as lean meat, fish, eggs, milk, cheese and yogurt are among the best protein providers as these are ‘complete’ protein sources – providing all of the amino acids (building blocks of protein) that the body needs.
-Other protein sources include beans, lentils, nuts and seeds.
+Foods such as lean meat, fish, eggs, milk, cheese and yogurt are among the best protein providers as these are ‘complete’ protein sources – providing all the amino acids (building blocks of protein) that the body needs.
+Other protein sources include beans, lentils, nuts and seeds (see table below).
+Complete proteins are considered the best protein for muscle gain, although combining different types of plant-based proteins will ensure an adequate supply of the various amino acids needed for muscle synthesis.

 Protein content of common foods